 When he returns to the real world, following his stay in the fairy world, Bottom would like to discuss his experiences.
 He can't.
 Although he usually is full of language, he is unable to speak about his fairy-inspired visions.
-Instead, he wants Peter Quince to write a ballad about these experiences; what ordinary language cannot accommodate, poetic language can.
+Instead, he A Midsummer Night's Dream wants Peter Quince to write a ballad about these experiences; what ordinary language cannot accommodate, poetic language can.
 Unlike Theseus, Bottom has complete faith in the power of art to capture visionary experiences.
 Through him, Shakespeare implicitly validates the vision of the artist.